 Fashion for the Arts*

 Fashion for the Arts started in 20xx.
 Traditionally held in November, local models show off fashions from area clothing stores.
-The event is made up of a lunch, mimosas, and a silent auction where proceeds go to Arts in Education.
+The event is made up of a lunch, a talk from that year’s art advocate, and a silent auction where procees go to Arts in Education.